scm-manager/website/content/posts/2022-06-01-scm-manager-2-35-0/index.md

 ## Plugin Wizard

 For those of you that are about to set up a new server, you will notice an additional initialization page: a plugin wizard.
-We have thought about different use cases of SCM-Manager from personal usage up to big development teams.
+We have thought about different use-cases of the SCM-Manager from personal usage up to large development teams.
 We've done this, so that you can get the best experience possible from your SCM-Manager.

 ![The new plugin wizard page](assets/plugin-wizard.png)